 - 2.13 Senior Independent Director the Board of Directors shall appoint one of the Non-Executive Directors to be the Senior Independent Director, in consultation with the Council of Governors.
 The Senior Independent Director shall be available to Members and Governors if they have concerns which contact through the normal channels of the Chair, Chief Executive or Finance Director has failed to resolve or for which such contact is inappropriate. - 2.14 Associate Directors the Board may appoint Associate Directors to assist the Board in exercising its specific functions.
-Such Associate Directors: - 2.14.1 may attend Board meetings by invitation and serve on any committee or subcommittee; and - 2.14.2 are not members of the Board and are not entitled to vote on any resolution of the Board.
+Such Associate Directors: - 2.14.1 may attend Board meetings as non-voting members of the Board but not count towards the quorum, - 2.14.1 by invitation and may serve on any committee or sub- committee and be counted as such as part of the quorum; and - 2.14.2 are not members of the Board and are not entitled to vote on any resolution of the Board.